 If you have a free hour to write, you may not have the energy.
 By the time you’ve written about the fifth sandy beach or tenth luxury villa, you’re racking your brain for new ideas.
 Did this beach have more coconut trees than the last?
 Were there more plastic pieces than sand?
 Was the villa thatch-roofed, or tiled?
 It’s easy to write creatively when you’re talking about something novel.
 The true challenge is when you want to convey a nearly identical scene for the fifth time in one chapter.

 “But you’re so lucky!”

 Travel writing can be frustrating and exhausting at times.
-Only a masochist would calculate the average guide writer’s hourly wage.
+Only a masochist would calculate the average guide writer’s hourly wage during the time spent to write a guidebook.
 It’s a job that rewards those who are intrepid, detail-oriented, adventurous, and dedicated.
 While luck is somewhat involved in getting a gig like travel writing, that’s just a small fraction of all the work that has happened behind the job title.
 If you call a guide writer lucky, don’t be surprised the next time you see their eyes wince.

 Sure, it might be one of the best jobs in the world.